-Update to the summary plan descriptions (SPD) All changes described in this SMM are effective January 1, 2019 unless otherwise indicated.
+Update to the summary plan descriptions (SPD) All changes described in this SMM are effective January 1, 2018 unless otherwise indicated.

-The enclosed information serves as an official summary of material modification (SMM) for all Chevron medical plans including the Medical PPO Plan, High Deductible Health Plan, High Deductible Health Plan Basic, all Medical HMO Plans, and the Global Choice Plan (U.S.-Payroll Expatriate).
+The enclosed information serves as an official summary of material modification (SMM) for the Medical PPO Plan, the High Deductible Health Plan (HDHP) and the High Deductible Health Plan Basic (HDHP Basic).
 Please keep this information with your other plan documents for future reference.
 You can access the summary plan descriptions for your benefits at hr2.chevron.com or by calling the HR Service Center at 1-888-825-5247.